AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 ### 3. Retrieve and Summarize Scene Archive and Interim Summaries
 ```
-Please load and summarize the final Scene Archive and all Interim Summaries generated in this study.
-Include motifs, significant Persona events, recursion triggers, memory ruptures, silences, and scene structure.
+Prompt the User to upload the Narrative World Registry, any Building Documents, the final Scene Archive and all Interim Summaries generated in this study.
+Internalise and summarise the documents including identifying motifs, significant Persona events, recursion triggers, memory ruptures, silences, and scene structure.
 Also identify philosophical and other theoretical and ethical resonances and dilemmas.

 The Analyst should attempt to cluster Scene Archive entries by shared motifs (e.g. abandonment, recursion, consent conflict).
 Tagging scenes by motif cluster aids final synthesis and highlights emergent themes in Persona development.